dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Development Workflow for Contributors

+Contributors do not have direct repository access, but that doesn't mean contributions are not welcome!
+If you'd like to help out, just fork the Webgoat Repository and make a pull request.
+In more detail:

 1. **Create a gihub account**, if not already existing
 1. **Fork the Webgoat repository** at https://github.com/WebGoat/WebGoat
 1. **Create a topic branch** for the changes.
 If you are working on a Webgoat JIRA issue, use the ticket number as the topic branch name.
 If there is no JIRA ticket, use a sensible name.